 "It's still a hot novelty after so many years," Nash says.
 Even Mark Cuban, Oprah Winfrey and Jerry Springer have tried it.

-Find Little Bob's BBQ's two stands at the fair: Nimitz Terrace (across from Children's Barnyard) and Tower Building.
+Find Little Bob's Bar-B-Que two stands at the fair: Nimitz Terrace (across from Children's Health Barnyard) and Tower Building.

 Erpillo can't remember the year; it was sometime in the '80s, she says.
 "We did not know we were going to become a State Fair legend, or else we would have paid closer attention to the year," she jokes.

-The family has served all kinds of food in their nearly 50 years at the fair: ice cream, roast beef sandwiches, funnel cakes, plus Erpillo's well-known Big Tex Choice Awards entries, which include fried peaches and cream and her latest winner, Fernie's Holy Moly Carrot Cake Roly.
+The family has served all kinds of food in its 50-or-so years at the fair: ice cream, roast beef sandwiches, funnel cakes, plus Erpillo's well-known Big Tex Choice Awards entries, which include fried peaches and cream and a recent winner, Fernie's Holy Moly Carrot Cake Roly.

-The dish is named after her mom, Wanda Fern Winter, who is 89 years old and still works the fair every year.
+The dish is named after her mom, Wanda Fern Winter, who is in her 90s and still works the fair every year.

 "It's so neat to see what she and Daddy created," Erpillo says.
 "We created a family legacy."

 Words of wisdom from a concessionaire: "I used to hate working here because all my friends were coming to the fair, or partying or whatever.
 But now, I absolutely love it.
-You get to be a hostess to 3 million people over 24 days," says Christi Erpillo, now 63, who began working at the fair at age 17.
+You get to be a hostess to 3 million people over 24 days," says Christi Erpillo, now in her 60s, who began working at the fair at age 17.

-Find Christi Erpillo's five booths at the fair: two at The Dock and others at Cantina, Lone Star Lounge and Sky Way Porch.
+Find Christi Erpillo's five booths at the fair: The Dock and The Cantina in the Embarcadero, Lone Star Lounge outside the Creative Arts building, Sky Way Porch behind Big Tex, and across from the Old Mill Inn.

 Sutter's salt water taffy